 This led me to complete PG level two Certificate in Narrative Therapy as well as a comprehensive course in mindfulness-based therapies.

-I also work with a different charity counselling parents and vulnerable adults covering issues such as pregnancy, perinatal care, post-natal depression, eating disorders, anxiety, sexual, emotional and physical abuse, borderline personality disorder, race, gender and sexuality.
+In addition to my work with Relate, I have worked with other charities counselling parents and vulnerable adults covering issues such as pregnancy, perinatal care, postnatal depression, eating disorders, anxiety, sexual, emotional and physical abuse, borderline personality disorder, race, gender and sexuality.

 - MBACP – Registered member of the BACP (British Association for Counselling and Psychotherapy)